Vriom-grafisk/Vriom-20th-Century-Cathode/README.md

 ### Changelog

+**v 3.0.0** 2026.05.23

+* Added presets for NEC consoles
+* New folder structure: Presets are now in subfolders divided by company

 **v 2.0.1** 2026.05.22

 * Changed some system root based file paths to relative paths, as that seemed to cause issues on Linux